 Dave Asprey popularised the butter and MCT oil craze with the launch of his product Bulletproof coffee.
 The term has, in many circles, come to be a catch-all phrase for any kind of coffee with added fats.

 If you don't fancy real coffee, you could also drink the popular Four Sigmatic mushroom coffees for half the caffeine and added nutrients.

 This is how I make my coffee every morning.

-- Grind whole Colombian roast coffee beans to a rough grade.
+- Grind whole roast coffee beans to a rough grade.
 Not too fine as the grains can then slip through and irritate the lining of the stomach.